Similar passage comparison

 9. Spatiotemporal display integration (GIS)

 10. Chinese word segmentation and analysis (CKIP, Jieba)

-In addition, we also continue to develop the Digital Humanities Research Platform’s related tools and technologies, including: Linked Open Data (LOD), the International Image Interoperability Framework (IIIF), Optical Character Recognition (OCR) for Chinese characters, and Named Entity Recognition.
+In addition, we also continue to develop the Digital Analysis System for Humanities’s related tools and technologies, including: Linked Open Data (LOD), the International Image Interoperability Framework (IIIF), Optical Character Recognition (OCR) for Chinese characters, and Named Entity Recognition.
 Once these technologies and tools are ready, we will open their services for use by researchers.

 When using or referencing this platform as part of your research, please cite the following:

 Academia Sinica Center for Digital Cultures (2018).
-Academia Sinica Digital Humanities Research Platform. https://dh.ascdc.sinica.edu.tw/
+Academia Sinica Digital Analysis System for Humanities. https://dh.ascdc.sinica.edu.tw/